juntylpro1/secure-enterprise/enterprise-add-accounts.md

 {: shortdesc}

 After your enterprise has multiple accounts, you can organize related accounts by using account groups.
 For more information, see in [Organizing accounts in an enterprise](/docs/secure-enterprise?topic=secure-enterprise-enterprise-organize).

+You can have up to 1000 accounts in an enterprise.
+For more information, see [Enterprise limits](/docs/account?topic=account-known-issues#iam_limits).
+{: note}

 ## Importing existing accounts
 {: #add-accounts}